Daniel B. Lifschitz is Senior Counsel at Johnson & Johnson

 - Obtained a settlement on behalf of a famous boxer against a major television studio for right of publicity violations in a television series

-- Obtained a settlement on behalf of the founder and former CEO of a major music streaming company for breach of contract and fraud after defeating a demurrer
+- Obtained a settlement on behalf of a founder and former CEO of a major music streaming company against the company's purchasers for breach of contract and fraud after defeating a demurrer

 - Obtained dismissal of a copyright infringement complaint brought against a celebrity client by a screenwriter on the basis of an implied license defense